MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/managing-a-minrole-server-farm-in-sharepoint-server-2016.md

 #### Manage services in this farm

 This is a new page in the System Settings category of Central Administration.
 It displays the state of each service in the farm.
-This page has three column of interest: **Auto Provision**, **Action**, and **Compliant**.
+This page has three columns of interest: **Auto Provision**, **Action**, and **Compliant**.

 ![Displays services in a SharePoint Servers 2016 and 2019 farm](../media/90e10233-ba14-4bc4-8213-b8866a7ae2b1.PNG)